How to Enroll in Classes

 - You are a New Student if you have never attended college previously.
 You will be required to complete assessment, orientation and counseling (AOC) prior to registration.

 - You are a Transfer Student if you have attended college elsewhere but have never enrolled in RCCD classes.

 Priority registration allows select student groups to receive early registration appointments, with a maximum amount of units, during the priority registration period.
 This priority period is limited and once closed, students must enroll during their assigned registration appointment.
 Students that reach their priority unit maximum must wait for their normal registration appointments.
 Priority registration limits are 13 units for Fall/Spring and 7 units for Winter/Summer.

 Priority registration is never a given and students must maintain eligibility for this benefit.

-- Priority Group I: DSS, EOPS, CalWORKs, Veterans, Foster & Homeless Youth.
+- Priority Group I: DSS, EOPS, CalWORKs, Veterans, Foster & Homeless Youth (Guardian Scholars or NextUp programs), student parents (indicate status on application or request priority online).
 (DSS students receive continuous priority registration access until start of term)

-- Priority Group II: ASMV (officers only), Student Trustee, ACES
+- Priority Group II: ASMVC (officers only), Student Trustee, ACES

 - General registration appointments begin after the Group III registration period ends.